Frequently Asked Questions

 Library fines are paid to the Cashier’s Office in Old Main.
 Your bill will provide detailed payment information.
 Contact the Circulation Department at 217-581-6071 if you have questions.

 How can I see what materials I have checked out?

 Go to My Account.
-Create a login and password to view a list of library materials checked out to you through the EIU Online Catalog.
-For more information on using My Account, see this tutorial.
+Login with your Library number and last name to view a list of library materials checked out to you through the EIU Online Catalog.
+The My Account features are also available through I-Share.
+For more information, see this tutorial.
 You may also use My Account to renew materials.